This article was updated on 4th August 2023 for clarity and to include seasonal updates.

 - In the meantime, choose one of the following sides to serve alongside it.

-- Side dishes include: roasted cauliflower and potato salad, quick cucumber kimchi, fried okra, tomato and cucumber salad, pineapple fried rice, sweet and spicy cornbread, grilled vegetables with chimichurri sauce, creamed spinach, watermelon arugula salad, grilled bacon-wrapped corn on the cob., broccoli slaw, smoked mac and cheese, margarita grilled shrimp, cajun sweet potato wedges, creamy avocado pasta salad, and apple butter bourbon baked beans.
+- Side dishes include: roasted cauliflower and potato salad, quick cucumber kimchi, fried okra, tomato and cucumber salad, pineapple fried rice, sweet and spicy cornbread, grilled vegetables with chimichurri sauce, creamed spinach, watermelon arugula salad, grilled bacon-wrapped corn on the cob., broccoli slaw, smoked mac and cheese, peach galette, cajun sweet potato wedges, creamy avocado pasta salad, and apple butter bourbon baked beans.

 - Serve immediately and enjoy!